aleph-im/aleph-vm/README.md

-Writing programs in Python using ASGI compatible frameworks ( [FastAPI](https://github.com/tiangolo/fastapi), [Django](https://docs.djangoproject.com/en/3.0/topics/async/), ...) allows developers to use advanced functionnalities not yet available for other languages.
+Writing programs in Python using ASGI compatible frameworks ( [FastAPI](https://github.com/tiangolo/fastapi), [Django](https://docs.djangoproject.com/en/3.0/topics/async/), ...) allows developers to use advanced functionalities not yet available for other languages.

 ## 1. Creating and running an Aleph Program